 Bankruptcy and Financial Restructuring

-WilmerHale’s top-notch trial and appellate attorneys have an unmatched depth of involvement in bankruptcy matters, providing the ideal team for high-value bankruptcy and creditor rights litigation.
-Unlike many other firms where the bankruptcy lawyers are not litigators and the litigators are not experts on bankruptcy law, we have real bankruptcy lawyers who routinely lead major trials and argue appeals in large, hotly-contested bankruptcy matters.
-We are well-known for our involvement in high-stakes cases involving substantial, often unsettled, issues of bankruptcy law and policy, with a proven track record of success, obtaining precedent-setting victories in cramdown and other plan confirmation disputes; fraudulent transfer, preference, subordination matters; and make-whole and other litigation.
+WilmerHale’s top-notch trial and appellate attorneys are deeply involved in bankruptcy matters, providing the ideal team for high-value bankruptcy and creditor rights litigation.
+Unlike many other firms where the bankruptcy lawyers are not litigators and the litigators are not experts on bankruptcy law, we have real bankruptcy lawyers who routinely lead major trials and argue appeals in large, hotly contested bankruptcy matters.
+We are well-known for our involvement in high-stakes cases involving substantial, often unsettled, issues of bankruptcy law and policy, with a proven track record of success, obtaining precedent-setting victories in cramdown and other plan confirmation disputes; fraudulent transfer, preference and subordination matters; and "make whole" and other litigation.
 Drawing upon WilmerHale’s premier appellate practice, we have been involved in most US Supreme Court cases addressing bankruptcy-related issues.

 Creditor Groups & Representatives

-Creditor Groups & RepresentativesWe have deep experience representing ad hoc committees, official committees, agents, and indenture trustees in bankruptcy and financial restructuring matters.
-Representing creditor groups and representatives requires specialized expertise in structuring engagements, managing constituencies that change over the course of time, and retaining focus on end results as matters shift between transactional and litigation elements.
+Creditor Groups & RepresentativesWe have deep experience representing ad hoc committees, official committees, agents and indenture trustees in bankruptcy and financial restructuring matters.
+Representing creditor groups and representatives requires specific knowledge of structuring engagements, management of constituencies that change over the course of time, and a consistent focus on end results as matters shift between transactional and litigation elements.
 WilmerHale’s bankruptcy and financial restructuring lawyers bring a nimble and creative approach to serving these clients in the insolvency context, protecting their rights and interests while maximizing their investment opportunities.

 Financial Distress & Government Regulation and Investigation

-Financial Distress & Government Regulation and InvestigationWilmerHale’s firmwide capabilities in virtually every area of government regulation give us a unique perspective where government regulation and investigation intersects with bankruptcy.
+Financial Distress & Government Regulation and InvestigationWilmerHale’s firmwide capabilities in virtually every area of government regulation give us a unique perspective on the intersection of government regulation and investigations with bankruptcy.
 We have substantial experience evaluating and mitigating insolvency risk in securities and commodities contexts and in addressing the financial distress that can accompany government investigation and regulatory action.
 We have represented clients in bank and bank holding company insolvency proceedings involving the FDIC and state regulators, in financial restructurings against the backdrop of securities investigations and enforcement proceedings, in US Trustee investigations into bankruptcy-related practices, and in tax-related financial distress situations.
 We have helped institutional clients focus on the array of issues regarding the treatment of consumer lending transactions in bankruptcy.

 Investment in Financially Distressed Companies

-Investment in Financially Distressed CompaniesWe regularly represent financial and strategic investors—from collaboration partners to hedge funds—in sourcing, structuring, and implementing their investments in financially distressed targets, both in and out of bankruptcy.
-We help clients diligence, design, and document their investments, and when litigation becomes part of the strategy of realizing their investment goals, WilmerHale’s bankruptcy litigators work seamlessly with our financial restructuring lawyers to reach the best results.
-We have specialized experience evaluating and addressing financial distress induced by government regulation and investigation and by issues related to intellectual property and technology develop.
+Investment in Financially Distressed CompaniesWe regularly represent financial and strategic investors—from collaboration partners to hedge funds—in sourcing, structuring and implementing their investments in financially distressed targets, both in and out of bankruptcy.
+We help clients conduct diligence on, design and document their investments, and when litigation becomes part of the strategy of realizing their investment goals, WilmerHale’s bankruptcy litigators work seamlessly with our financial restructuring lawyers to reach the best results.
+We have experience evaluating and addressing financial distress induced by government regulation and investigation and by issues related to intellectual property and technology development.